BNasmith/PTForsyth/PTFWorkofChrist.md

 person also though its effect for them was not what it was for Him.
-He fulfilled an obligation under which His own personality lay ; He did not simply pay the debts of other people.
+He fulfilled an obligation under which His own personality lay; He did not simply pay the debts of other people.
 He fulfilled a personal vocation.

 And His faithfulness was not only to a voca-